SoCreate/service-fabric-pub-sub/README.md

 ## Release notes:

-- 7.5.0 Added SubscriberStatelessServiceBase class to simplify managing Stateless Service subscribers.
+- 7.5.0 Added `SubscriberStatelessServiceBase` and `SubscriberStatefulServiceBase` classes to simplify managing Service subscribers.
 - 7.4.3 Broker actor is now obsolete.
 The interfaces library will be removed as well.
 - 7.4.2 BrokerServiceLocator located in other Application will now be found.
 - 7.4.1 Upgraded nuget packages (SF 3.3.624).
 Required updating BrokerServiceLocator to support V2 remoting.